 - The smaller “BB” dies (small “B” die) that has a diameter of 0.945 in.
 (24 mm).
 This die type is suitable for tablets up to 9 mm diameter or 11mm maximum.

 This type has larger nominal barrel diameter of 1 in.
 (25.4 mm) and a die diameter of 1.500 in.
-(38.10 mm) and thus is suitable for tablets with maximum diameter or maximum length of 25.4 mm.
+(38.10 mm) and thus is suitable for tablets with a maximum diameter or maximum length of 25.4 mm.

 Tablet press is designed to be used with either “B” or “D” tooling but not both.
 The compression force obtainable in a machine depends on the type of tooling used.
 Machines that are designed to “B” type tooling exert a maximum compression force of 6.5 tones and machines that use the “D” type configuration exert 10 tones compression force.
 There are equally some special machines that are designed with the intention of exerting higher compression forces.
 The maximum force that can be exerted on a particular size and shape of tablets is governed by the size of the punch tip or the maximum force of which the machine is designed.

 Individual manufacturers of tablet press have sought to achieve higher output by;

 - Increasing the effective number of punches.